netlight-johannadagfalk/goclimate/README.md

 ```
 disable_experiments=my_feature,my_other_feature
 ```
 ##### Specific React flags

-There are two active react experiments for the form and sign up process.
+There are two active React experiments for the form and sign up process.
 Flaggs that can be enabled and disabled are:

-`V1` & `V2`
+`v1` & `v2`

-`V2` overrides V1 which menas that if you want to enable `V1` you first need to disable `V2`.
+The experiment `v2` overrides `v1` which menas that if you want to enable `v1` you first need to disable `v2`.
 If you want to want to enable `v2` you only need enable it accoring to the A/B test instructions above.

 #### React.js